ExtraDev/api-rest/README.md

     - phpMyAdmin

 ## Run the project
-First, rename the file ".env.example" to ".env"
+First, rename the file ".env.example" to ".env" in the "src" folder.

 Run the database and phpMyAdmin with docker by using this command :
 ```